Habraken/WaveShare-ADS1256/notes.md

 -b = ADC input buffer enabled.
 When omitted it goes to default = not enabled.
 The buffer will significantly increase the input impedance of the ADC and can be be modeled as a resistor.
-The effective resistance depends on the data rate.
+The effective impedance (resistive) depends on the data rate.
 At data rates > 1000 S/s this is a minimum of about 10M $\Omega$, for data rates <= 50 S/s this is 80M $\Omega$.[<sup>1</sup>]

 Test with ADC in series with 2 x 10MΩ 0.1% resisters and a 2.500 V voltage source.
 Below are the different median voltage readings for various settings of -d.
 The other relevant parameters were: -g 0, -b, -c 1